 KRK Rokit 5 G4 Review

 - Premium Materials – KRK has pulled out all the stops with this new generation.
-Kevlar woofer and tweeter along with premium housing.
+Kevlar woofer and tweeter, along with premium housing.
 A solid and dependable set of studio monitors.

 - Iconic Styling – I’ve lost count of the number of times I’ve seen the iconic yellow and black speakers within studios.
-Attractive and a statement piece of any studio.
+Attractive and a statement piece for any studio.
 The new generation has a more subtle black hue which adds to the appeal.
 Also available in white.

-- Good Price Point – For speakers that offer this much quality the price is very reasonable.
+- Good Price Point – For speakers that offer this much quality, the price is very reasonable.
 Excellent value for money and a good investment.